Best Robot Vacuums for Dog Hair (That Won't Wake the Baby)

 What stands out

-• Cliff sensors can false-trigger on dark rugs and refuse to cross them
+- Owners with dark flooring report the cliff sensors false-triggering on dark rugs and refusing to cross them

 iRobot Roomba j7+